alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 ---
 layout: phases
 title: Ideal alphas
-subtitle: What does an alpha project look like
+subtitle: What an alpha project can look like
 phase: alpha
 category: guidance
 status: draft